 (a) used water from sanitary appliances that contains human fecal matter or human urine,

 (b) used water, other than the type of water described in paragraph (a), from sanitary appliances or from other appliances in a kitchen or laundry,

 and (c) surface runoff and stormwater that is mixed with the type of water described in (a)

 Contact your Liberal MP to tell them to vote YES on bill C269 to amend the Fisheries Act.
 Don’t let this critical detail slip through the bureaucratic cracks.
 Fix the obvious; the act should have been amended years ago to define and prohibit the dumping of raw sewage into our waterways!

-This post is a scathing (but accurate) article from Rex Murphy in the National Post.
+This is the Worst Canadian Government Ever: is a scathing (but accurate) article from Rex Murphy in the National Post.
 Not my words, but many of my thoughts and opinions!

 The country is in an economic coma.
 The House of Commons is a movie set.
 We are shamed in the international community.
 And the list goes on.

 It’s a mess.
 It’s a shambles.
 It’s an embarrassment.
 It is the worst ever by any reasonable measurement.

 Judging by their performance on the most important files, the current bunch in Ottawa would need to hire a consultant to figure out how to get wet in a thunderstorm and set up a task force to study how to tie their own shoes.

 Look around you.
 Canada is in the biggest, most persistent, and threatening crisis since — well since ever.
 The long-term care homes are under a blizzard of mortality.
 There is heartbreak in every small business in the country.
 The worry and anxiety level of most everyday citizens — especially those not shielded by uninterrupted cheques from provincial and federal governments, and those not serving as a member of a legislature — is at an all-time high.